-Chances are that during your the last visit to your doctor’s office, you had a simple blood test to check your cholesterol levels.
+Chances are that during your last visit to your doctor’s office, you had a simple blood test to check your cholesterol levels.
 This test is called a lipid profile and it measures your total cholesterol score, which is the total amount of cholesterol in your blood and its individual parts.
 Your lipid profile numbers, along with your other risk factors, determine your overall risk for heart disease and whether your lipid levels require treatment.

 Total cholesterol includes your low-density lipoprotein (LDL) cholesterol, high-density lipoprotein (HDL) cholesterol and 20 percent of your triglyceride level.

 200-239 mg/dL = Borderline high

 240 mg/dL and above = High

 LDL cholesterol makes up the majority of the body’s cholesterol.
 Having high levels of LDL can lead to plaque buildup on the walls of your arteries and increase your chances of getting heart disease or having a stroke.
 The lower your LDL cholesterol number, the lower your risk and the better for your heart health.

 190 mg/dL and above = Very high

 Unlike LDL, HDL cholesterol can actually protect your heart against damage and remove LDL cholesterol from your arteries.
 Low levels, however, increase your risk for heart disease.